About the Video Feed

 Brief technical overview

-For anyone interested in the method used to serve the video feed, the video source is a cheap POE IP-cam that sends an RTSP stream to a local Debian Linux server.
-The server uses ffmpeg to receive the RTSP stream and convert it to an RTMP stream, after which ffmpeg forwards it to a WAN-side virtual private server (VPS).
-The VPS receives the RTMP stream and uses Nginx to convert it to HLS files, which are then served to the website visitor using an HLS plugin embedded on a WordPress page.
+For anyone interested in the technical details, the video source is a simple ipcam that streams video in the RTSP format.
+A local linux server uses ffmpeg to receive the RTSP stream and convert it to an RTMP stream for web compatibility.
+It then uses ffmpeg to forward the RTMP stream to a virtual private server (VPS).
+The VPS receives the RTMP stream and uses Nginx to convert it to HLS files, which are then served to website visitors by means of a HLS plugin embedded on a WordPress page.
 After a little tweaking, it works faultlessly and with fairly meagre resources used.

-Rather than stream a black screen at night, the ffmpeg script switches to displaying a static image around 30 minutes before sunset.
-As dawn approaches, the reverse happens and the video feed starts being streamed again.
-This is not a perfect solution, as it can still be very light here long after the official sunset time here in the summer.
-Also, it can still be quite dark after ‘sunrise’ in the late autumn and winter months, so the camera feed goes live when it is still too dark to see anything.
+Rather than attempt to stream video when it is too dark for the camera to produce a decent image, a bash script amends the ffmpeg command to replace the live feed with a static image when the sun sets.
+It does the reverse when the sun rises.
+This is not a perfect solution, as official ‘dawn’ and ‘dusk’ times are not always a reliable indicator of suitable light conditions in the garden.
+For example, it can still be very light long after the official sunset time here in the summer.
+Oppositely, it can still be quite dark after ‘sunrise’ in the late autumn and winter months.
+Because of this, the camera feed sometimes misses the first few hours of daylight or goes live when it is still too dark to see anything properly.